ef-ds/deque/BENCHMARK_TESTS.md

 # Benchmark Tests

 ## Tests
-The benchmark tests are composed of test sets, batteries and ranges.
+The benchmark tests are composed of test sets, suites and ranges.

 ### Test Sets
 The two test sets, queue and stack, were designed to test the queues main usage patterns, being used as a FIFO queue and as a LIFO stack.